-- CAUTION: If the Source Exchange Account is located in another trusted forest, you cannot assign the Exchange Public Folder Administrator role to this account.
+- d.
+Close the dialog boxes by clicking OK. - CAUTION: If the Source Exchange Account is located in another trusted forest, you cannot add the account to the Public Folder Management group.
 In this case grant the following permissions for the Exchange Administrative Group (FYDIBOHF23SPDLT) container and its child objects to the account in the Configuration partition using the ADSIEdit snap-in: - .
-Modify public folder replica list permission - Modify public folder deleted item retention permission - .
+Modify public folder replica list permission - Modify public folder deleted item retention permission

 Modify public folder quotas permission